arinbasu/Convergence-of-design-and-analytical-thinking-in-research-methods/ec4q5k0snjo.md

 There are three related issues in research thinking that includes inductive and deductive thinking and how we conduct modern science.

 1. Observe the facts as objectively as possible.
 2. Develop a theory that should explain the facts.
-This theory building should not be
+This theory building should not be before